UrjalaCoder/MNIST_Network/README.md

 Please make sure that the filename ends in `.npy` for the correct format.

 After training the dataset it appears in a folder called `nets` with the filename you gave it.
+The `nets` directory contains a default network, called `net.npy`, which has been trained with 10000 iterations with batch size of 10 and training rate of 1.
 You can then use the trained network by using the 'test.py' python program.

 `python(3) test.py [FLAG_TO_USE_TEST_DATA] [NETWORK_FILENAME] [TEST_IMAGE_PATH]`